Police Blotter: June 8, 2022

 FELONY ARRESTS

-Glenn K. Maxwell, 34, of White City, Ore., was arrested by the California Highway Patrol at 7:46 p.m.
-June 2 at the Delevan Wildlife Refuge north of Maxwell Road on suspicion of buying or receiving known stolen property, unlawful driving or taking of a vehicle, evading, driving under the influence of drugs or alcohol, driving with a suspended license, possession of a controlled substance and possession of controlled substance paraphernalia.
-He was booked into the Colusa County Jail.
+Audrey Menchaca, 29, of the 1900 block of Cherry Street, Yuba City, was arrested by the Yuba City Police Department at 11:15 a.m.
+June 6 at the 400 block of North Walton Avenue, on suspicion of second-degree burglary.
+She was booked into Sutter County Jail.

-Tony J. Castanon, 30, of the 800 block of 13th Street, Colusa, was arrested by the Colusa Police Department at 3:20 p.m.
-June 4 on State Route 20 at Sunrise Boulevard on suspicion of taking a vehicle without the owner’s consent, receiving known stolen property and possession of controlled substance paraphernalia.
-He was booked into the Colusa County Jail.
+Gary Johnson, 30, of Grass Valley, was arrested by the Yuba City Police Department at 11:15 a.m.
+June 6 at the 400 block of North Walton Avenue, on suspicion of second-degree burglary.
+He was booked into Sutter County Jail.

-Ruben Mureno-Salcedo, 28, of the 600 block of Eighth Street, Williams, was arrested by the Colusa County District Attorney’s Office at 5 p.m.
-June 3 on Ninth and Jay Streets in Colusa on suspicion of contacting a minor to commit a felony, arranging to meet with a minor for lewd purposes, attempting lewd or lascivious acts with a minor under the age of 14 and attempted possession of child pornography.
-He was booked into the Colusa County Jail.
+Glenna Norene Sprague, 56, of the 5900 block of Chon Avenue, Olivehurst, was arrested by the Yuba County Sheriff’s Office at 5:46 p.m.
+June 6 at the 5700 block of Arboga Road, on suspicion of burglary.
+She was booked into Yuba County Jail.

+Nathan Dwayne Vanosdol, 30, homeless, was arrested by the Yuba County Sheriff’s Office at 2:41 p.m.
+June 6 at Cattail Court, on suspicion of willfully to resist, delay or obstruct peace officers or emergency medical technicians, who are performing their official duties.
+She was booked into Sutter County Jail.

-Jose J. Rodriguez, 24, of the 100 block of Sioc Street, Colusa, was arrested by the Colusa Police Department at 12:30 p.m.
-June 4 on Market Street at Seventh Street in Colusa on suspicion of inflicting corporal injury on a spouse or cohabitant.
-He was booked into the Colusa County Jail.
+Michael Avery Tipton, 40, of the 6400 block of Timer Ridge Road, Shingletown, was arrested by the Yuba City Police Department e at 12:06 a.m.
+June 6 at the 3300 block of Forty Mile Road, Wheatland, on suspicion of inflicting corporal injury on a spouse/cohabitant involved in a dating relationship and robbery.
+He was booked into Yuba County Jail.

 DUI ARRESTS

-Samuel R. Navarro Landeros, 20, of the 1000 block of G Street, Williams, was arrested by the Williams Police Department at 2:10 a.m.
-June 4 on A Street between Eighth and Ninth Streets in Williams.
-He was booked into the Colusa County Jail.
+Ignacio Lopez Jr., 24, of the 800 block of Pershing Avenue, Yuba City was arrested by the Yuba City Police Department at 11 a.m.
+June 6 at Shasta Street and Center Street.
+He was booked into Sutter County Jail.

-Shawna L. Robinson, 33, transient, was arrested by the Colusa County Sheriff’s Office at 5:23 a.m.
-June 3 in the 3700 block of State Route 45 on suspicion of driving under the influence of a controlled substance, public intoxication, resisting arrest and failure to provide identification after being arrested for a misdemeanor.
-He was booked into the Colusa County Jail.

-Nikira Zhvalyuk, 35, of the 2600 block of Orange Drive, San Bruno, was arrested by the California Highway Patrol at 6:16 p.m.
-June 4 on Butte Slough Road east of River Road.
-He was booked into the Colusa County Jail.
+Jordany Oreus, 28, of Orlando, was arrested by the California Highway Patrol at 1:07 p.m.
+June 6 at State Highway 70 at Boyer Road.
+He was booked into Yuba County Jail.

-Anthony J. Azevedo, 37, of the 4500 Sutton Road, Maxwell, was arrested by the California Highway Patrol at 3:33 p.m.
-June 6 at Pacific and Orange Streets in Maxwell.
-He was booked into the Colusa County Jail.
+Harold Lewis Smith, 63, of the 1100 block Hobart Drive, was arrested by the Marysville Police Department at 8:08 p.m.
+June 6 at his own residence.
+He was booked into Yuba County Jail.